John J. Clune

 Clune died of cancer in 1992 after serving 16 years as the athletic director at the Air Force Academy.
 In honor of his longtime service to Air Force athletics, the basketball arena within the Cadet Field House at USAFA was renamed Clune Arena.

+Honors

+In 1995 Clune was inducted into the Colorado Sports Hall of Fame, where he was recognized as "the most important man in the history of Air Force Academy athletics".

+In 2003 the National Football Foundation honored Clune with the John L. Toner Award, in recognition of his work developing athletics at the Academy and in the Colorado Springs area.